-- exposures assessed and tracked against risk tolerances; and - performing, on an ongoing basis, a range of extreme events and stress tests.
+- exposures assessed and tracked against risk tolerances; and - performing a range of extreme events and stress tests.

-TRE utilises a third party catastrophe model to model the occurrence and severity of events for windstorm, hurricane, earthquake and flood.
+TRE utilises a third-party catastrophe model to model the occurrence and severity of events for windstorm, hurricane, earthquake and flood.
 The model uses actual exposure sets of in-force policies as a proxy for future exposures which is further enhanced by monitoring trends and claims development.